0J0P0/Search-and-Analysis-of-Information/README.md

 - The `-d` flag runs the container in "detached" mode, allowing it to run in the background.
 - Ensure your terminal is in the same directory as the `docker-compose.yml` file.
   - If not, navigate to the directory containing the `docker-compose.yml` file before running the command.
 The `docker-compose.yml` and `Dockerfile` files should be in the same directory.

+The Docker Desktop has to be running in order to execute the command.
+The container will take a few minutes to start up.
 ---

 ### 2. Open a shell in the container